cyberhardt/networkiptools/README.md

 5 - Network Kill Switch: Disables a given network adapter.

+MACVendors.txt is a file listing companies related to certain MAC addresses.
+It comes with the Speed Scan program, but it doesn't seem to have a particular purpose.
+It's interesting, so I've added it to the repository.

 -

 Screenshots can be found at the SourceForge repository: https://sourceforge.net/projects/network-ip-tools/